Our top pick for broadband customer service is Sky, although honourable mentions go to Plusnet and Community Fibre.

 TalkTalk customers seemed particularly unhappy with the speed of their service, and while the provider answers the phone quickly they have a high level of dissatisfaction for complaints handling.

-While Virgin Media has shown improvements in their level of complaints, they also had lower numbers of satisfaction among customers than other broadband providers.
+While Virgin Media has shown improvements in their level of complaints, they also had lower numbers of satisfaction among customers than other broadband providers, and complaints spiked in late 2023 due to an investigation by Ofcom into their complaints handling and contracts cancellation requests.

 Overall, the notable differences in customer service and complaint handling could prompt new customers to choose one provider over another, meaning some providers need to make improvements to keep their customers happy.